yayitsd4n/binmerge-batch/README.md

 # binmerge-batch
-A helper script for windows to batch execute binmerge
+A helper script for windows to batch execute [putnam/binmerge](https://github.com/putnam/binmerge).
+Tested with redump collections.

 ## How to use
 ### This script expects: